Are you hoping to catch the Haleakala sunrise on Maui? Here are six tips to make sure you make it in time!

-If you’re like me and you don’t read anything until a few days before you leave, you’re in luck!
-Two days before the desired day (so if I want to see the sunrise on Sunday, we’re talking about Friday), at 4 p.m.
+If you’re not prepping your trip two months ahead of time, you’re in luck!
+Two days before the desired day (so if I want to see the sunrise on Sunday, we’re talking about Friday), at 7 a.m.
 Hawaii Standard Time, approximately 80 sunrise spots will become available.
 But book fast!
 The day I booked, I checked back again at 4:08 p.m., just out of curiosity, and all 80 spots were snatched up!

 It would be absolutely terrible if you woke up early and missed the sunrise, just like we did.
 We were staying in Lahaina and woke up at 3:30 a.m.
 Google Maps told us it would be a one-and-a-half-hour drive, so if we left by 4 a.m, we would make it there by 5:30 a.m. – half an hour before the sunrise at 6 a.m.
 In theory, that is correct.
 But that’s only in theory.

 First of all, the light from the sunrise appears before the sun actually rises above the horizon.
 So if you want to see the actual change from pitch black to the colorful light, you’ll want to get there early.

 Second, because you will be watching the sunrise from a higher altitude, you’ll actually see the sunrise a few minutes before you would see it from sea level.
 Crazy, right?
 I definitely did not take that into consideration.

 Third, Google Maps will fail you.
 Honestly, it was bound to happen someday.
 Yes, Google Maps will get you to Haleakala.
 Yes, it will technically take you an hour and a half – but that only gets you to the entrance booth, not the summit.
 It takes another half an hour to get to the summit.
 So in total, the drive is actually two hours.

 Bottom line: wake up at 2 a.m. if you actually want to see the sunrise at Haleakala.